invisible-college/statebus/README.md

-ActiveREST
+fart
 ==========

-    The web library that makes fun of web libraries in its name, by calling itself a web library name that's an oxymoron

-ActiveREST is the stuff in between a server API and React.
+It's a little thing in between you and your server.

 It addresses these needs:
 ----------------------